4:00pm - 5:30pm

-Chloé Cooper Jones is a contributing writer at The New York Times Magazine.
-In 2020, Chloé was a Pulitzer Prize finalist in Feature Writing for ”Fearing for His Life,” a profile of Ramsey Orta, the man who filmed the killing of Eric Garner.
-She was the recipient of the 2020 Whiting Creative Nonfiction Grantand the 2021 Howard Foundation Grant from Brown University.
-Both grants are in support of her forthcoming book Easy Beauty, a memoir which finds the author—after unexpectedly becoming a mother—embarking on a journey across the globe to reclaim the spaces, both physical and emotional, that she’d been denied and denied herself.
-She lives in Brooklyn, New York.
+Cooper Jones, a philosophy professor, was born with sacral agenesis, a rare congenital condition that affects her mobility.
+She is a contributing writer at The New York Times Magazine and a feature writer published in leading newspapers and journals.
+In 2020, “Fearing for His Life,” her profile of Ramsey Orta, the man who filmed the killing of Eric Garner, was a Pulitzer Prize finalist in Feature Writing.
+Cooper Jones received the 2020 Whiting Creative Nonfiction Grant and the 2021 Howard Foundation Grant from Brown University.
+Both grants were in support of her 2022 memoir Easy Beauty which describes the author’s experiences—after unexpectedly becoming a mother—as she embarked on a journey across the globe to reclaim the spaces, both physical and emotional, that she’d been denied and denied herself.

 Easy Beauty is a powerful, candid, moving account of the author’s journey through life in a body that is different, taking her from memories of childhood to discussions of the aesthetics of beauty, sexuality, body image, motherhood, meditations on how she is seen (or not seen), and on travels ranging from art galleries in Rome, to a Beyoncé concert in Milan, to sites of genocide in Cambodia, and more.
 Easy Beauty has received laudatory reviews: The New York Times named it a Notable Book of 2022; Vulture called it the “#1 Memoir of 2022;” and it made the Best Books of 2022 lists of the Washington Post, Los Angeles Times, USA Today, Time, BuzzFeed, Publishers Weekly, BookList, and the New York Public Library.